pulibrary/dspace-jruby/statistics/Readme.md

 it produces tab separated tables
 > 1. showing the total number of collection, item, bitstream views/downloads per community.
-> 2. or listing the top performing bitstreams in the given communities
+> 2. and/or a listing of the top performing bitstreams in the given communities

 numbers can be filtered by time slots.